manni8436/Legend-of-the-Greek-Gods/README.md

 GitHub is being used to store all the code for this project after being pushed from GitPod.

 #### Balsamiq:
-Balsamiq was using in the in initial design process to make wireframes.
+Balsamiq was used in the initial design process to make wireframes.

-#### Google DevTools:
+#### Firefox Developer Tools:
 Google DevTools was used for troube shooting and trying new visual changes without it affect the current code already created.

 ## DEPLOYMENT: